hasura/graphql-engine/docs/graphql/cloud/projects/collaborators.rst

 Collaborators can have different levels of access in the Hasura console.

-- **Admin** has complete access to the console i.e they can change the schema and the GraphQL Engine metadata.
+- **Admin** has complete access to the console i.e they can change the schema and the GraphQL engine metadata.
 - **User** has limited privileges:

-  - The ``Execute GraphQL`` permission allows running queries, mutations, and subscriptions from the ``GraphiQL`` tab of the console.
+  - The ``Execute GraphQL`` permission allows running queries, mutations and subscriptions from the ``GraphiQL`` tab of the console.
   - The ``View Metrics`` permission allows inspecting operation data and metrics from the ``PRO`` tab of the console.

 .. thumbnail:: /img/graphql/cloud/projects/add-collaborator.png